y629/yuta-ishimoto-webpage/content/en/authors/admin/_index.md

     url: https://www.kyushu-u.ac.jp/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Software Engineering for AI (SE4AI, MLSE).
+bio: My research interests include Software Engineering for AI (SE4AI).

 # Interests to show in About widget
 interests: